idiazroncero/eleventy-netlify-boilerplate/README.md

 - Add metadata on _head.njk and a way to config it on metadata.json
 - Betterment of LFS handling
-- Use service workers / PWA for performance by default
-- ¿inline critical css?
 - Link preload/etc
+- Multiple favicon / color on android customization